 Versatile, good for you, and delicious, these winter squash recipes will wow your family and friends!
-From basic how to recipes to surprising entrees, you’ll be enjoying winter squash from September to May!
+From basic how-to recipes to surprising entrées, you’ll be enjoying winter squash often.

-These hidden treasures, the winter squash, can be used in so many ways.
-Once you master the basic cooking methods which I have described below, you will be able to roast, bake, mash, stuff, freeze, and puree to your heart’s content, turning this versatile squash into so many mouth-watering treats.
+Winter squash can be cooked so many ways.
+Once you master the basic cooking methods which I have described below, you will be able to roast, bake, mash, stuff, freeze, and purée to your heart’s content, turning this versatile squash into mouth-watering treats.

 What is the difference between winter squash and summer squash?